jon-jacky/Piety/doc/analogies.md

 such as QEMU or VirtualBox to run another operating system in a *virtual machine*.
 Piety only uses Python, so a Python interpreter is the only VMM needed to run Piety.
 The Python session is the entire virtual machine.

-- **process**: Piety does not have processes, just tasks in a single address space.
-When Piety runs on a host operating system, the entire Piety session runs in a single host process.

 - **kernel mode**: Piety does not distinguish kernel and user modes.
 All code, including applications, runs with the same privileges.